Is this limited to undergraduate courses?

 No. If a text or course materials are used across multiple courses in a sequence, you should not calculate the cost per course by prorating or dividing by the number of courses.

-For example, if the text costs $60 is required for a sequence of 3 courses, these courses would not meet the AER designation.
+For example, if the text costs $60 and is required for a sequence of 3 courses, these courses would not meet the AER designation.

 If a course is more than/less than 3 credit hours, can the cost of the text or course materials be prorated across credit hours?